Enhanced for-each Loop in Java

 Common Beginner Mistakes

-The enhanced for-each loop is used to iterate over arrays and collections without using indexes.
+A concise answer would define it as a loop used to iterate over arrays and collections without using indexes.

 1. Basic Enhanced for-each Loop (Array)